 - Violence against children, at home, schools, or in the broader society, affects educational outcomes.
 It affects whether children are able to attend and remain in school, as well as whether they make progress in terms of learning outcomes.
 And at the same time, educational outcomes affect violence – education has been identified as a tool to reduce violence against children.

-In this blog post we focus on the importance of child maltreatment specifically in the context of children’s education.
-Here is an overview of the evidence.
+- In this post we focus on the importance of child maltreatment specifically in the context of children’s education and give an overview of the empirical evidence.

 Child labor constitutes in most situations a violation of children’s rights, as it is often linked to several forms of abuse and harm.
 Specifically in the context of education, child labor is often linked to poor educational outcomes.
-The following visualization, from Schultz and Strauss (2008),1 shows this.
+The following visualization, from Schultz and Strauss (2008),1 shows evidence for this.
 It plots school attendance rates for children aged 10–14 years olds, against total hours worked in the last week (by type of work) with 95 percent confidence intervals (labeled CI and plotted in lighter shades).

 Children who work more hours tend to attend school less frequently.
 And the steepest segments of the pictured curves are in the range 20-45 hours, which suggests — as one would naturally expect — that it is most difficult for a child to attend school when approaching full-time work.

-The chart above shows the relationship between school attendance and hours worked using micro data (i.e. the authors plot the relationship by pooling observations across individual households).
+The chart above shows the relationship between school attendance and hours worked using micro data, which means that the authors investigate the relationship across individual households.
 A similar pattern can also be seen in the data if we look at the corresponding country-level macro variables: In countries where children tend to work longer hours, it is more common that working children remain out of school.
 The interactive chart below shows this by plotting country-level average hours worked by children against share of working children who are out of school.